hazemataya94/hape-overview/README.md

 This also applies to infrastructure, since nowadays everything is switching to IaC, and as long as you understand software architecture, working on infrastructure is not that different.

 I'm starting this project on 22.02.2026 as a learning and research project to answer the question:
-Is it still a dream to have a self healing infrastructure further pushing our advancement base in technology.
+Is it still a dream to have a self healing infrastructure further pushing our advancement pace in technology.

 ## Intellectual Property / Permissions